dehorsley/colette/paper.md

 player $i$ has been excluded from the round.
 This will be useful later.
 WHY WILL IT BE USEFUL LATER?

-Our one constraint on the decision variables come from the requirement that players can only be in one pair or are from the round, expressed as
+Our one constraint on the decision variables come from the requirement that players can only be in one pair or are from the previous round (?), expressed as

-"CAN ONLY BE IN ONE PAIR OR ARE FROM THE ROUND"?
-Doesn't make sense?

 $$
 \sum_{i=1}^{k}p_{ik} + \sum_{i=k+1}^{N}p_{ki} = 1.
 $$

-The other properties we desire of the rounds are introduced not as hard constraints, but as a penalised cost.
-For example, including a player pairing that violates one of the properties is penalised.
+The other properties we desire of the rounds are introduced not as hard constraints, but as penalised costs.
+For example, including a player pairing that violates one of the properties noted above is penalised.
 The total cost of the round is then to be minimised as the objective of the program.
 That is: